Catering to consumers in coronavirus times, IRDAI pushes new products, easier KYC norms

 “As we look to a 2021 recovery from the pandemic and the subsequent economic fallout, we are confident of navigating the challenges around the COVID-19 and going back to the pre-COVID levels in the next fiscal,” he said.

 IRDAI was quite prompt in announcing measures that made protection products easily available to all amid the pandemic.
-Industry expects the regulator will keep up the tempo in 2021 as well. (agencies)
+Industry expects the regulator will keep up the tempo in 2021 as well.
+(PTI)

 Catering to consumers in coronavirus times, IRDAI pushes new products, easier KYC norms